 Have a look below.
 What you're seeing is aquafaba.
 If you have a can of chickpeas, you have enough aquafaba for this recipe (the liquid in the can).
 It is whipped into peaks, and the other granola ingredients are folded in.
 It's a fantastic medium for granola acting as a binder, helping to deliver that clumpy magic everyone loves.
 Aquafaba behaves much like whipped egg whites, but by making granola with aquafaba you can do a version that can be enjoyed by a wider range of people, including vegans and people trying to work more whole food plant-based meals into their diet.
 And now I'm itching to remake this rose petal granola using this technique!

 If you're going for healthy granola, you're going to want to opt for healthful toppings.
 I like this granola served over yogurt, with a side of whatever seasonal fruit looks good.
 You can see it pictured here alongside sliced bananas and strawberries.
 There is a sprinkling of goji berries and rose petals as well.
+I did a whole post about edible flowers.
 It's also good in a simple bowl of mylk or milk - I like almond or oat.

 Enjoy the granola!
 If you're looking for other breakfast recipes don't miss these pancakes, or the best waffle recipe (seriously!), these homemade cinnamon rolls, a loaded frittata, tofu scramble, Herb Cream Cheese Scrambled Eggs, and the baked oatmeal is always popular.